seqscope/cartloader/docs/vignettes/pipelines/visiumhd.md

 S3_DIR=/s3/path/to/s3/dir                # Recommend to use DATA_ID as directory name, such as s3://bucket-name/visiumhd-3prime-mouse-brain
 ```

-!!! info "How to define scaling for Visium HD?"
+!!! question "How to define scaling for Visium HD?"

     10x Visium HD provides `scalefactors_json.json` (pixel‑to‑µm). `CartLoader` accepts it via `--scale-json` and computes the scaling automatically, so you don’t need to manually specify `--units-per-um`.